Trovemaster/TROVE/docs/source/theory.rst

 The previous sections of this chapter have described: how the rotational-vibrational Hamiltonian is expanded in terms of internal coordinates of the molecule, the vibrational basis functions used in TROVE and how matrix elements of them are computed and the rotational basis functions used in TROVE.
 With all of this in place, the final computation required to obtain the rotational-vibrational energies and eigenfunctions is to diagonalise the Hamiltonian matrix.

-The Schrodinger equation in matrix form is written as
+The Schrödinger equation in matrix form is written as

 .. math::
-    :label: Schrodinger_matrix
+    :label: Schrödinger_matrix

     \mathbf{H}\mathbf{C} = \mathbf{E}\mathbf{C}